requiremind/requiremind.github.io/source/_posts/2013-07-06-improve-your-workflow-with-git-flow.md

 To conclude, Git Flow is a really great tool to apply a consistent and robust branching model.
 And another good point, it's open source!
 You can find it [here](https://github.com/nvie/gitflow).

-I hope you're going to add this tool to your worflow and appreciate it.
+I hope you're going to add this tool to your workflow and appreciate it.